Teichlab/basecloud/README.md

 	sudo chown -R ubuntu: /mnt
 	cd /mnt && dd if=/dev/zero of=deleteme oflag=direct bs=1M count=1024 && rm deleteme

+If you intend to work with Rstudio, you'll need to setup login credentials for your user, i.e. ubuntu.
+To do this, call the following line and enter rstudio as your password, re-entering it immediately thereafter:

+	sudo passwd ubuntu

 There's a bit of setup required if you intend to use iRODS.
 You need to grab your configuration from the farm, and then edit it to remove some farm-specific location information in `irods_environment.json`.
 You then need to tell a bit of internal cloud configuration to properly use iRODS by including `internal.sanger.ac.uk` and reboot the machine for the change to go into effect.
 Once you SSH back in, type `iinit` and give it your iRODS password.
 Done!
 Once again, all this is handled by a code snippet (you'll likely need to call the `rsync` alone and then you can paste the rest):

 	rsync -Pr <user-id>@farm3-login.internal.sanger.ac.uk:~/.irods ~